ashtwentyfour/client_ratings/README.md

    docker run --name my-php-admin -d --link my-sql-db:db -p 8080:80 -e PMA_PASSWORD=abcd phpmyadmin/phpmyadmin

-Navigate to <docker-machine IP>:8080 on the browser and enter the username 'root' and password 'abcd'
+Navigate to docker-machine IP:8080 on the browser and enter the username 'root' and password 'abcd'

 Create a new database 'client_ratings' and import the 'client_ratings.sql' file to initialize the DB